kpatel427/kpatel427/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-khushbu-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/khushbu-patel-b1a196b5/)](https://www.linkedin.com/in/khushbu-patel-b1a196b5/)

+- 👩‍🔬 Bioinformatics Scientist
-Bioinformatics Scientist at The Children's Hospital of Philadelphia
+- 🔭 Currently working at The Children's Hospital of Philadelphia
+- 💻 Experienced working with RNA-Seq, transcriptomics and genomics data, data visualization and data analysis in R

 > Learning with the challenges | Growing with the data